 In South America, the long-tailed pygmy rice rat (Oligoryzomys longicaudatus) is the main reservoir of the Andes virus (ANDV, Southern lineage).
 This rodent is present in Tierra del Fuego and the far south of Patagonia, generally at lower densities than in more northern parts of the cordillera, although periodic population explosions linked to mass flowering of Chusquea cane, mild winters, or years of abundant food increase the potential risk of human transmission.
 Oceanwide Expeditions has stated that no live rodents have been found on the vessel, although dried excreta can remain infectious for a considerable time.

 That said, a five-day interval does not entirely rule out an onboard source, particularly given that both were around 70 years of age, a group in which a shorter incubation period due to immunosenescence cannot be excluded.
-The remaining cases appeared over the following three weeks, a pattern more consistent with person-to-person transmission among close contacts than with a persistent environmental source.
-This includes cabin-mates and medical staff who treated the initial cases without knowing the diagnosis; transmission of the Andes virus between people requires close and sustained contact of this kind.
+Cabin-mates and medical staff who treated the initial cases without knowing the diagnosis represent the most plausible contacts for onboard transmission; the Andes virus requires close and sustained contact of this kind to spread between people.
 Environmental sampling and genetic sequencing of shipboard material would be the most direct way to resolve this, but by the time the outbreak was formally declared, weeks of cleaning operations had taken place on board.
+On 16 May, an Argentine team of scientists departed for Ushuaia to determine whether Andes virus is circulating in the area, through rodent trapping and environmental sampling at sites visited by the index cases.
+Results are expected within four weeks.
 Investigations are ongoing.

 Timeline